 Determine Your Goals and Objectives

 Determining your event’s objectives and priorities will help you create realistic expectations.
 Before planning the event itself, take stock of your goals and objectives.
 What are the upfront expenses, such as deposits?
+If you are planning a wedding, then you will have to take into account other expenses as well – hiring a Boston Wedding Photographer (or at the location), for example.
 What kind of event venue will you need for your attendees?
 Will you be making money from food, merchandise, or ticket sales?

 Create an Expense Checklist

 There are different approaches to planning an event budget.
 As a general rule, here is a basic framework that you can use to determine what will work best for you:

 - • Divide your budget into two parts: Create a list of expected costs, and a list of items that already have a fixed budget.
 For example, if you think you might need a saddle stitch booklet maker to promote your brand and products to all the attendees, get an estimate price and make a note of it.
 Having your expenses jotted down will help you keep track of your expenses and maximize your options.
 Once you’ve established the costs for the must-haves, you can then consider extra services that will make your event stand out.